noahsawyer921/goTodo/README.md

 You may perform any of the following operations on your selected list whenever you have one selected:

-1. `ls`: Prints all items in that list
+1. `ls`: Prints all records in that list
-2. `push`: Adds a new item to the end of the list.
+2. `push`: Adds a new record to the end of the list.
-3. `pop`: Removes the latest item from the list and prints it.
+3. `pop`: Removes the latest record from the list and prints it.
-4. `enqueue`: Adds a new item to the start of the list.
+4. `enqueue`: Adds a new record to the start of the list.
-5. `dequeue`: Removes an item from the end of the list and prints it.
+5. `dequeue`: Removes an record from the end of the list and prints it.
+6. `get`: View a single record by index.
+7. `remove`: View and remove a single record by index.

 # Todo items